 Bascom Hill is a trio of lager-loving, joke cracking, Wisconsin-raised musicians in the truest sense of the word.
 As veterans of the music scene, a lot has changed for them personally and in the biz over the course of 4 albums.
 But through it all, one thing has remained constant: a commitment to their music, which is known for its effortless hooks, memorable choruses, and clever lyrics.

-Bascom Hill’s fourth studio release exhibits the kind of growth that’s only possible after a long hiatus from the rigors of the road and the evolving music industry.
+Bascom Hill’s latest studio release exhibits the kind of growth that’s only possible after a long hiatus from the rigors of the road and the evolving music industry.
 In pondering politics, relationships, and life’s everyday ups and downs, Bascom Hill creates relatable, infectious melodies that shape the mood of the EP.
 Each song is a showcase of what Bascom Hill does best – molding distinctive vocals with layered harmonies and a complement of stunning guitar melodies into a varied, but distinguished sound.

 These days, Bascom Hill has fully embraced life as an indie band.
 They’ve happily taken control of their own destiny, a powerful sentiment that is captured in the music itself.
 Their live show is stripped down with a focus on vocal harmonies, rich textures, and acoustic sounds, the music is built to highlight the songwriting.
 Now they are telling the stories they want to tell, sharing – without filters or apology – exactly where they are now as individuals and as a band.
 And they are having more fun than ever.